eddyystop/mithril-components/components/occlusionTable/readme.md

 }
 ````

-* The table height and width are specified are 2 media widths.
+* The table height and width at specified are 2 media widths.
 * The pinned columns are allocated 35% of the table width.

 All other styling is in `/components/occlusionTable/occlusionTable.css`.